 An attorney would need some more information and clarification before being able to provide you with a firm answer For example, it depends on whether the estate has been opened.
 If opened, then she would need to file a resignation with the court and a settlement for her time as executor (which...Read more »

 If your mother did not have a will then, no, your brother would not get everything.

 Click "Find A Lawyer" above and look for a probate attorney in your area and make an appointment.
 A probate attorney can help you start a intestate administration.
-If there does happen to be a will, that...Read more »
+If there does happen to be a...Read more »

 I could not get the information on the above line.
 His wife could do as she pleased with her half.
 She hates me so I am concerned.
 With dad on his morphine deathbed, she had the executor changed and I was told she could do that because once dad died it went to her.
 Do we have to wait until she dies...
 Read more »

 I hate to tell you this, but based upon the facts as you have related them, it is entirely possible that you will inherit nothing if your dad left everything to his wife in his will, because now his widow can do anything she wants with your dad's estate.
 If he left anything to you in his...Read more »